Alzheimer’s disease and neurodegeneration: A brighter outlook?

 Likewise, the small molecule drug ALZ-801 prevents the formation of Aβ oligomers from monomers with no affinity for plaques, and there are other efforts aimed at more specifically targeting soluble Aβ oligomers.

-These are exciting times for AD drug development.
+These are exciting times for Alzheimer’s disease drug discovery.

 Despite the failures and controversies, the science of AD and neurodegenerative disorders (NDDs) more broadly has come a long way.

 We now understand more about neurodegenerative disease mechanisms at the molecular and cellular level.

 NDDs as a group are considered proteinopathies, with aberrant production or processing of proteins such as Aβ, α-synuclein, tau, TDP-43, FET, PrP, Htt variously driving brain pathology and ultimately symptoms in AD, Parkinson’s disease, amyotrophic lateral sclerosis, frontotemporal dementia, progressive supranuclear pals, Huntington’s disease and other NDDs.

 All these proteinopathies lead to protein aggregation and accumulation in the brain, and as with Aβ in AD, there are therapeutic approaches targeting removal/reduction of these aberrant proteins in different NDDs.